What Does “Diay” Mean?

-So, you’ve made it to Costa Rica and you’re there for a long-term stay.
-You’ve probably studied Spanish or are studying it now and you’ve started practicing with your new Costa Rican friends.
+So, you’ve made it to Costa Rica!
+Perhaps you’ve studied some Spanish before travel or are studying it now that you’ve arrived.

-Hopefully, you’ve made plenty of new acquaintances.
+Hopefully, you’ve made plenty of new friends.
 And now, almost every time you see them, they greet you with a smile and sometimes, “Diay!”
-You smile and exchange pleasantries, but don’t really understand what “diay” means or when it started.
+You smile and exchange pleasantries, but don’t really understand what “diay” means and it’s certainly not in your Spanish dictionary!
 It rhymes with “Hi” so you’ve just gone along with it.

 What is this greeting?

 If anything, diay sure sounds cheerful!
-It’s pronounced “dee-EYE” and it seems to naturally fit it!
+It’s pronounced “dee-EYE” and it seems like a natural greeting!

 Diay, is sort of a hello, hi, I’m glad to see you all rolled into one.
 It’s a very pleasant greeting usually used between friends and loved ones.
 Soon enough, you’ll be “diay-ing” to everybody as well.

-There’s also several variations: “dee-YAY” is sometimes used, as well as “Diay que” as a “how are you” greeting commonly used among guys.
+There are also several variations: “dee-YAY” is sometimes used.
+“Diay que” is a “how are you” greeting commonly used among guys.

 Diay can be used for more than a hello.
 It’s one of the multi-purpose words that has many meanings depending on the situation.